Extract External Data into Analytics

 Look for your job in the list.
-The job name starts with the name of the CSV file,
+The job name starts with “Upload” and then the name of the

-- If you’re interested in seeing what Analytics has done to extract your data, click the plus (+) in front of the job.
+- If you’re interested in seeing what Analytics has done to extract your data, click the arrow (>) in front of the job name.

 Now it’s time to check the dataset itself.
 Check such things as field data types and date formats again in the live dataset.
 So find the dataset and take it for a spin.

 - On the left of the data manager, click the Data tab.

 - On the right of the SIC Descriptions dataset, click and select Explore.